Weekly Insights Charts Tracker Companies Networks Glossary

 Forward-filling: Both DGS10 and T10YIE are not published on weekends or US federal holidays.
 Missing values are forward-filled from the last available observation to produce a continuous daily series.
 Data gaps are not interpolated — the last known value is carried forward.

 Regime bands: Set to actual FOMC meeting dates — the four regimes (zero-rate, hike cycle, high-rate pause, cutting cycle) correspond to documented FOMC policy decisions, not model estimates.
-The Fed Regime stat box above reflects the current active regime.
 When the FOMC acts, bands are updated manually within one business day and the page is rebuilt.
 The current regime (cutting cycle, Sep 2024–present) remains open-ended until the next policy change.

 Update frequency: Daily at ~15:30 UTC.
 Both FRED series are published with a 1-business-day lag.